 Accounting, control, and orderly business reflect the FDA logo.
 The organization provides rigorous testing of medicines and vaccines and develops rules that guarantee the safety of citizens.
-The emblem shows without checking in the administration, the doors to the US market are closed.
+The emblem shows that without checking in the administration, the doors to the US market are closed.

 FDA: Brand overview